seatgeek/fastly-tls-operator/README.md

 ### Custom Certificates

-Fastly also allows you to define custom, self-defined certificates via their [Custom TLS Certificates API](https://www.fastly.com/documentation/reference/api/tls/custom-certs/).
+Fastly also allows you to define custom, self-managed certificates via their [Custom TLS Certificates API](https://www.fastly.com/documentation/reference/api/tls/custom-certs/).

 Although the API is complete, what is lacking is automation tying things together.